 Sunburn Relief, Symptoms & Prevention Tips You Must Know

-Learn about sunburn symptoms, quick relief remedies, and essential prevention tips to protect your skin from sun damage and painful burns.
+Learn about sunburn symptoms, quick relief remedies, and prevention tips to protect your skin from damage and soothe painful burns fast.

 Sunburn is a common skin condition that occurs due to overexposure to ultraviolet (UV) rays, usually from the sun.
 It causes redness, irritation, and discomfort, and in severe cases, blistering and peeling of the skin.
 While a sunburn might seem like a temporary issue, repeated exposure can increase the risk of premature aging and even skin cancer.
 Fortunately, there are effective ways to treat sunburn and prevent it from happening again.